How to get more men talking about mental health

 In 2018, two friends, BBC News editor and mental health campaigner Matthew Shaw and City broker turned life coach Anthony Astbury founded the Whole Man Academy—a community where men get together to talk mindset, mental strength and male identity in the 21st century.

-We caught up with Matthew Shaw before our Mental Health Strategies for a Happier Workforce seminar to find out how we can get more men talking about their own mental health and what employers can do to encourage these conversations.
+We caught up with Matthew Shaw ahead of our Male Mental Health in a Time of Uncertainty webinar to find out how we can get more men talking about their own mental health and what employers can do to encourage these conversations.

 What led you to create the Whole Man Academy?